AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 In the context of a capacity expansion formulation, the model considers the option of adding more capacity to a system in a step-by-step manner over a defined time horizon.
 This approach is driven by the idea of strategically expanding the installed capacity of various components, such as power generation units or storage, to manage costs effectively, especially during the initial years when lower energy demand is anticipated.

-The multi-year formulation is a crucial prerequisite for implementing a capacity-expansion concept.
+The multi-year formulation is a crucial prerequisite for implementing a capacity expansion concept.
 This approach enables the postponement of installing certain components' capacity, such as PV modules or battery banks, to later years based on the evolution of electricity demand.
 This flexibility helps avoid incurring large initial capital costs.
 Consequently, O&M costs become proportional to the actual capacity installed and utilized each year.

-In the capacity-expansion formulation, the variables associated with component capacity are determined by decision steps (ut) within the time horizon.
+In the capacity expansion formulation, the variables associated with component capacity are determined by decision steps (ut) within the time horizon.
 The user defines the number of decision steps, essentially dividing the time horizon.
 This user-defined parameter governs how finely the model considers the progression of time, allowing for a strategic and step-by-step approach to capacity expansion based on the evolving electricity demand.

 Brownfield
 ----------------------